 Getting Started – .Net Trend

-If you do not have a copy of Visual Studio you can download a free version of Visual Basic Express 2010 or C# Express 2010 from www.microsoft.com/express.
-If you have no experience with either Visual Basic or C# choose Visual Basic.
+If you do not have a copy of Visual Studio you can download a free version of Visual Studio Community (formerly Visual Basic Express or C# Express) from visualstudio.microsoft.com/vs/community.
+You can choose whether to use Visual Basic or C#, but if you have no experience with either language, Visual Basic is easier for new developers.
 No programming is required to use OPC .NET WinForm HMI .NET.

 If you are using WPF choose the OPCWPFDashboard assembly with the Target Framework set to the full 4.0 (not Client Profile) to then use the OPCWPFTrend control.